jgromes/RadioLib/.github/ISSUE_TEMPLATE/bug_report.md

 Before submitting new issue, please check the [Wiki](https://github.com/jgromes/RadioLib/wiki) and the [API documentation](https://jgromes.github.io/RadioLib/).
 You might find a solution to your issue there.

 **Describe the bug**
 A clear and concise description of what the bug is.
+When applicable, please include debug mode output: uncomment [debug macro definitions in TypeDef.h](https://github.com/jgromes/RadioLib/blob/master/src/TypeDef.h#L36) and post the output.

 **To Reproduce**
 Minimal Arduino sketch to reproduce the behavior.
 Please user Markdown to style the code to make it readable (see [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code)).